zaidbadiger/PresentationReviewApp/README.md

 $ rails db:migrate
 ```

-Next we want to seed our data base with some sample data:
+Next we want to seed our database with some sample data (Optional if you want to use preloaded data):

 ```
 $ rails db:reset